Steve Purcell: Personal life

-Purcell grew up in California, where he still resides.
-In a 2000 interview, Purcell said that he had been drawing all his life, and that he still possesses drawings from when he was three years old.
+Purcell grew up in California and lives there.
+He has a younger brother, David.
+In a 2000 interview, Purcell said that he had been drawing all his life, and that he still has drawings he made when he was three years old.
 Noting that his line of creative work depends entirely on things one learns, Purcell describes himself as an "average" student at school, but wishing that he had tried harder at some classes.
-After studying film-making courses at junior college, Purcell enrolled in the California College of the Arts to read fine art; he now holds a bachelor's degree there.
-Purcell befriended Mike Mignola, and later Art Adams while at the college.
-Citing the Marx Brothers, Peter Sellers and Monty Python as among his interests, he says that he is inspired by "creative people who have made their seemingly most self-indulgent artistic whims into a career".
-During the development of Sam & Max Hit the Road in 1993, Purcell married fellow lead designer Collette Michaud; the wedding cake was topped with figurines of Sam and Max as a bride and groom.
-Purcell has two sons.
+After studying film-making courses at junior college, Purcell enrolled in the California College of the Arts to read fine art; he received a bachelor's degree in fine arts there.
+He befriended Mike Mignola and later Art Adams while at the college.
+Citing the Marx Brothers, Peter Sellers, and Monty Python as among his interests, he says that he is inspired by "creative people who have made their seemingly most self-indulgent artistic whims into a career".
+During the development of Sam & Max Hit the Road in 1993, Purcell married fellow lead designer Collette Michaud.
+They have two sons.

-The characters of Sam and Max were created in Purcell's youth; Purcell's younger brother Dave originally came up with several comics around the idea of a dog and rabbit detective duo.
+The characters of Sam and Max were created in Purcell's youth; his brother Dave originally came up with several comics around the idea of a dog and rabbit detective duo.
 Dave would often leave unfinished comics around the house.
 Deliberately making the characters mix up each other's names, shoot at each other and mock the way in which they had been drawn, Steve, in a case of sibling rivalry, would sometimes finish the stories in parodies of their original form.
-This developed from Steve mocking his brother's to the creation of his own stories with the characters.
+That developed from Steve mocking his brother to the creation of his own stories with the characters.

 In the late 1970s, Dave Purcell gave Steve the rights to the characters; he signed them over in a contract on Steve's birthday and allowed him to develop the characters in his own way.
 Purcell believes that his younger brother has recovered and forgiven him from their earlier years.
 Having kept one as a pet in his youth, Purcell has an interest in rats, which are commonly featured in his artistic work.